oscar-system/Oscar.jl/docs/src/ToricVarieties/AlgebraicCycles.md

 Algebraic cycles can be added and subtracted via the usual `+` and `-` operators.
-Moreover, multiplication by scalars from the left is supported for scalars which are integers or of type `fmpz`.
+Moreover, multiplication by scalars from the left is supported for scalars which are integers or of type `ZZRingElem`.

 Note that one can easily define the Chow ring also a formal linear sums of irreducible subvarieties with coefficients being rational numbers.
-We support this more general ring and therefore also allow for left multiplication with scalars of type `fmpq`.
+We support this more general ring and therefore also allow for left multiplication with scalars of type `QQFieldElem`.

 ### Intersection product